arendjr/selectivity/README.md

 - Make Select2 work with jQuery builds without Sizzle for better performance.
 Patches for this have been accepted in Select2, but unfortunately it's a moving target causing repeated breakage.
 - Personally, I preferred a more modern codebase to work with, rather than the huge monolithic library that is Select2.
+This also includes proper documentation of the code as well as good test coverage.
 At this point also support for any IE version older than 10 can be dropped.

 Having said that, if you're a user of Select2 and don't recognize yourself in any of these issues, I advise you to keep using Select2.
 It's feature-rich and actively supported, so don't fix what